-Due Diligence is a legal contract term which affords the buyer to inspect a property and run appropriate financial modeling to determine if a transaction is worth the price being paid.
+Due Diligence Period is a legal contract timeframe in which a buyer can inspect a property to determine if a transaction is worth the price being paid.

 When purchasing really expensive assets there is a lot of things that are unknown to the buyer while the buyer is still prospective.
 The seller doesn’t disclose everything about the thing she is selling.
 In popular parlance, people sell you all the beautiful things about what you are purchasing but the due diligence shows all the “warts” about a project.